cdepillabout/heterocephalus-example/README.md

 ## `-ddump-splices`

-We need to compile the example program with the GHC flag `-ddump-splices` in order to get GHC/Stack to dump the generated Haskell code to a file.
+The example program needs to be compiled with the GHC flag `-ddump-splices` in order to get GHC/Stack to dump the generated Haskell code to a file.

 If the example program has already been built (as above), then we need to do a